fgadaleta/worldofpiggy.github.io/_posts/2012-12-14-statistical-analysis-of-phenomena-that-smell-like-chaos.md

 ---

-I am not saying something terribly new when I speak about predictions as a cool task but also an extremely difficult one.
+I am not saying anything terribly new when I speak about predictions as a cool task but also an extremely difficult one.
 Scientists want to predict everything, from the weather to the outcome of political elections, from disease prognosis to economy.
 There is a very large list of predictions that